Roland L. Fischer: Model psychosis hypothesis

 Like German chemist Kurt Beringer (1893-1949) before him, Roland Fischer began looking for an explanatory model of psychosis for schizophrenia in the late 1940s by comparing it to altered states produced by hallucinogens.
 In the 1950s, Roland Fischer was quoted by Humphry Osmond in 1956 for having previously studied schizophrenia as a research biochemist.
 Fischer explored the model psychosis hypothesis of altered drug states originally studied by Beringer in 1927.
 Fischer and other researchers wondered if LSD could act as a chemical model for schizophrenia.
 However, as biochemical research progressed over time, the theory was rejected as newer evidence showed that both substance-induced psychosis and organic psychosis are remarkably different.

 Taste science

 In the 1960s, he helped contribute to research on gustation and is credited with discovering the association between the ability to taste PROP (6-n-propylthiouracil) with food preferences and body weight, and its relationship to alcohol use and smoking.
 His early work in taste science contributed to later research on supertasting.

 Perception-hallucination continuum

 Between 1968 and the late 1980s, Roland Fischer developed a model for altered states of consciousness in several stages known as the perception-hallucination continuum.
-On one end of the continuum were ecstatic states, such as mystical rapture, separated by hyperaroused and hallucinatory states that schizophrenics might experience, followed by an aroused state, such as during creativity.
+On one end of the continuum were ecstatic states, such as mystical rapture, separated by hyperarousal and hallucinatory states that schizophrenics might experience, followed by an aroused state, such as during creativity.
 Normal consciousness resides in the middle of the continuum.
-On the other end are the hypoaroused states, such as those experienced during samadhi, separated by tranquil states, for example during Zen meditation.
+On the other end the hyperarousal states, such as those experienced during samadhi, separated by tranquil states, for example during Zen meditation.